NIM-NMDC/RFDD/README.md

 **RFDD** is a high-fidelity, raw-scale dataset constructed for fine-grained fastener defect detection in high-speed railway systems.
 It features **pixel-level annotations** and strictly adheres to visual consistency principles to ensure engineering realism.

+> **📢 Notice**: The complete source code and processing scripts will be fully released upon the official acceptance of our paper.

 ---

 ## 📊 Dataset Info